-Education and has overall responsibility for the attainment of rigorous standards of performance student concerns.
+Education and has overall responsibility for the attainment of rigorous standards of performance ensure accountability, promote intergovernmental relations, and respond to community and student concerns.
 The office coordinates the functions and activities of the elected Board members.

-The mission of the Office of the Board of Education is to enable the elected Board to function as a cohesive and effective body in performing its responsibilities to adopt educational policy, ensure accountability, promote intergovernmental relations, and respond to community and no significant program changes for FY 2009.
+The mission of the Office of the Board of Education is to enable the elected Board to function as a cohesive and effective body in performing its responsibilities to adopt educational policy, from the Office of the Superintendent, and \$1,058,863 from the Board of Education.

-The total amount budgeted for this program for FY 2009 is \$1,940,307.
-Included is \$782,793 from the Office of the Superintendent, and \$1,157,514 from the Board of Education.
-There are follows:
+The total amount budgeted for this program for FY 2009 is \$1,841,656.
+Included is \$782,793 program.